-Structural reforms in Lithuania had already started in February 1991, when firms were allowed to raise their prices within certain limits.
-By early 1992, most prices had been freed.
-Privatization was also initiated in 1991.
-Vouchers were distributed in April, and the auctioning of small firms started in September of that year.
-In spring 1992, Lithuania left the rouble zone and issued a temporary currency, the talonas.
-In July 1993, a new currency, the litas, was introduced.
-However, reforms were slower in other areas, in particular in macroeconomic stabilization, external trade liberalization and the financial sector.
-Deregulation and the shift within the price structure led to high inflation which peaked in 1992 at a 720% (average) level.
-Monetary policies, however, were tightened in spring 1993 and a sound management of the State budget, which was kept in surplus, allowed inflation to decrease in 1993 (190%, year average).
+Structural reforms in Lithuania already started in February 1991, when firms were allowed to raise their prices within certain limits.
+By early 1992 most prices had been freed.
+Privatisation also was also initiated in 1991.
+Vouchers were distributed in April, and small firms auctions started in September of this year.
+In Spring 1992 Lithuania left the rouble zone and issued an temporary currency, the talonas.
+In July 1993 a new currency, the litas, was introduced.
+However reforms were slower in other areas, in particular macroeconomic stabilisation, external trade liberalisation and the financial sector.
+Deregulation and the shift within the price structure lead to a high inflation peaking in 1992 at a 720% (average) level.
+Monetary policies however were tightened in Spring 1993 and a sound management of the state budget, which was kept in surplus, allowed inflation to decrease in 1993 (190%, year average).

-After several years of recession, GDP stabilized and rose slightly in 1994 (+ 2% estimate).
-In April 1994, the government introduced a currency board arrangement, according to which the money in circulation is constrained by the amount of hard currencies held in the Bank of Lithuania.
+After several years of recession GDP stabilised and rose slightly in 1994 (+2% estimate).
+In April 1994 the government introduced a currency board arrangement, according to which the money in circulation in constrained by the amount of hard currencies held in the Bank of Lithuania.
 The litas is pegged at a fixed rate of four litas to one US dollar.
-This was a major step in the stabilization of the economy.
-Monetary growth under the new arrangement was kept moderate and inflation further decreased to 45%.
-The 1994 State budget was in deficit of about 3% of GDP owing to lower-than-expected government revenues, particularly over the first six months.
-The slow registration of newly established private sector firms as well as delays encountered in the transition from a general excise tax to a value-added tax explain this poor revenue performance.
-External trade was further liberalized in May, when the authorities suppressed import tariffs on several goods: by that time, two thirds of imports were zero-rated, while most of the other imports carried a 10% rate.
-In July, however, import tariffs on a wide range of agricultural goods were raised to an average level of 40%.
-The share of the West in the country's external trade is continuing to increase.
-About 50% of Lithuania's exports are now directed to Western markets.
+This was a major step in the stabilisation of the economy.
+Monetary growth under the new arrangement was kept moderate and inflation further decreased down to 45%.
+The 1994 state budget was in deficit of about 3% of GDP owing to lower than expected government revenues, particularly over the first semester.
+The slow registration of newly established private sector firms, as well as delays encountered in the transition from a general excise tax to a value added tax explain this poor revenue performance.
+The external trade was further liberalised in May, when the authorities suppressed import tariffs on several goods: by that time, two thirds of imports were zero rated, while most of the other imports carried a 10% rate.
+In July however import tariffs on a broad list of agricultural goods were raised to an average 40% level.
+The share of the west in the country's external trade is continuing to increase.
+About 50% of Lithuania's exports are now directed to western markets.
 Lithuania's trade and current account have been in deficit since 1993.
-In 1994, the current account recorded a USD 375 million deficit (i.e. 0,4% of GDP).
-Owing to substantial public and private capital inflows, this deficit was largely covered by the capital-account's surplus.
-Foreign exchange reserves, which are all the more crucial under the currency board arrangement, continued to increase and covered about three months of imports by the end of the year.
-On 1 January 1995, the free trade agreement with the European Union entered into force.
+In 1994 the current account recorded a US dollar 375 million deficit (i.e. 0.4% of GDP).
+Owing to substantial public and private capital inflows this deficit was largely covered by the capital account's surplus.
+Foreign exchange reserves which are all the more crucial under the currency board arrangement continued to increase and covered by the end of the year about three months of imports.
+On 1 January 1995 the Free Trade Agreement with the European Union entered into force.
 A Europe Agreement was signed in June 1995.
-Lithuania became an associated country to the European Union.
+Lithuania becomes an associated country to the European Union.